 BENEFITS FOR UNIONS, NOT-FOR-PROFITS, PROFESSIONAL CORPORATIONS, INDEPENDENT CONTRACTORS, AND SMALL EMPLOYERS DURING THE COVID 19 CRISIS

-Recently enacted Federal legislation, the CARES Act and the Families First Coronavirus Response Act (FFCRA), provide a number of benefits for unions, not-for-profit corporations, employee benefit plans, professional corporations and associations, and other employers.
-If you have questions or want to talk to an attorney about the rights of your non-profit or small business during this pandemic, please contact paralegal Terri Norath at [email protected] or call her at 314-356-9721.
-Ms. Norath will ask you for a few details and then have one of our attorneys contact you.
+Recently enacted Federal legislation, the American Rescue Plan Act, the Consolidated Appropriations Act, 2021, the CARES Act and the Families First Coronavirus Response Act (FFCRA), provide a number of benefits for unions, not-for-profit corporations, employee benefit plans, professional corporations and associations, and other employers.
+If you have questions or want to talk to an attorney about the rights of your non-profit or small business during this pandemic, please contact us online or call 314-732-1127 or 888-365-0445 or visit us on Facebook.

-- CHARITABLE DEDUCTION LIBERALIZATION: CARES Act §§ 2204 and 2205 make some significant liberalizations to the rules governing charitable deductions, including: Section 2205 also allows corporations to deduct more of their charitable cash contributions for 2020 (only); and Section 2205 raises the limit on the amount of the allowed deduction for donations of food inventory to a charitable organization from 15% to 25% of a corporation’s taxable income for 2020 (only).
+- CHARITABLE DEDUCTION LIBERALIZATION: The Consolidated Appropriations Act, 2021 extended the CARES Act changes to the rules governing charitable deductions, including allowing corporations to deduct more of their charitable cash contributions through 2021 and raising the limit on the amount of the allowed deduction for donations of food inventory to a charitable organization from 15% to 25% of a corporation’s taxable income through 2021.

-- FFCRA TAX CREDITS FOR EMERGENCY SICK LEAVE AND EMERGENCY FAMILY MEDICAL LEAVE ACT PAYMENTS: Under FFCRA, employers are required to pay employees additional emergency sick leave and some expanded Family Medical Leave Act (FMLA) leave under defined circumstances.
-Employers are permitted to take payroll tax credits to offset the cost of these payments.
+- TAX CREDITS FOR EMERGENCY SICK LEAVE AND EMERGENCY FAMILY MEDICAL LEAVE ACT PAYMENTS: Employers are no longer required to pay employees additional emergency sick leave and expanded Family Medical Leave Act (FMLA) leave under the FFRCA; however, effective March 31, 2021 employers that voluntarily provide such paid leave are permitted to take payroll tax credits to offset the cost of such leave.

 - RETALIATION OR DISCRIMINATION: Federal and State laws may also be implicated during this crisis if an employer retaliates against or fails to accommodate employees with COVID-19 or its symptoms or who take COVID-19 related leave.
 A COVID-19 diagnosis, symptoms of it and an individual vulnerability to it may raise issues of disability or age discrimination, reasonable accommodations, and confidentiality of personal health information.